galette-community/plugin-legalnotices/README.md

 To use Galette Legal Notices plugin, you'll need a reliable Galette version, and of course the plugin itself by either:

 * download latest stable version from the [Galette Legal Notices plugin page](https://gagnieray.github.io/plugin-legalnotices/)
-* use [Galette Legal Notices plugin soure code from repository](https://github.com/gagnieray/plugin-legalnotices/) (make sure you install third party dependencies), this solution requires some technical skills
+* use [Galette Legal Notices plugin source code from repository](https://github.com/gagnieray/plugin-legalnotices/) (make sure you install the third-party dependencies), this solution requires some technical skills

 ## Français